hashicorp/consul-k8s/README.md

 Detailed installation instructions for Consul on Kubernetes are found [here](https://www.consul.io/docs/k8s/installation/overview).

-1. Add the HashiCorp Helm Repository:
+1. Add the HashiCorp Helm repository:

     ``` bash
     helm repo add hashicorp https://helm.releases.hashicorp.com
     ```

-    ``` text
-    "hashicorp" has been added to your repositories
-    ```

-2. Ensure you have access to the consul chart:
+2. Ensure you have access to the Consul Helm chart and you see the latest chart version listed.
+Otherwise run `helm repo update` if you have previously added the HashiCorp Helm repository.

     ``` bash
     helm search repo hashicorp/consul
-    ```

-    ``` text
-    NAME                CHART VERSION   APP VERSION DESCRIPTION
-    hashicorp/consul    0.35.0          1.10.3      Official HashiCorp Consul Chart
     ```

 3. Now you're ready to install Consul!
 To install Consul with the default configuration using Helm 3.2 run the following command below.